 - A dance song with a single vocal sample of "Stop!" would be considered having vocals in English.

-Step 4 (Partners/Stores)
+Step 4 (Release Availability)

 During this final step, you will select the partners (stores) that the release will be sent to and when it will go live.
 Select 'edit' on Timeline to begin.

-3. Pre-Order Date (optional) - A pre-order is an option that allows you to make your release available for sale before the official release date.
+Pre-Order Date (optional) - A pre-order is an option that allows you to make your release available for sale before the official release date.
 Customers can see the release name, art, and tracks before the release.
 Using this feature, your fans can lock in their purchase of your release before it even comes out.
 This article explains more about Pre-Orders and how to use them.
-If a Pre-Order date is chosen, your release will be available for Pre-Order on all download sites, you cannot choose specific stores.
+If a Pre-Order date is chosen, your release will be available for Pre-Order on all download sites; you cannot choose specific stores.
 Pre-order is not available for streaming sites.

-5. Territory - You can select 'Worldwide' unless you have specific regions in which you need to send your content.
-If you do not select Worldwide, you will need to pick each individual region you want the release to be sent to.
+Territory - You can select Worldwide unless you have specific regions in which you need to send your content.
+If you do not select Worldwide, you will need to pick each region you want the release to be sent to.
 Keep in mind, certain regions may not host your content due to language or other restrictions.
 Some partners may not support releases that do not have worldwide rights and may hide the release if worldwide is not selected.

 Submit Final Review

-Once you click 'Submit', you'll see all of the details for the release one last time.
-When you're ready, click the 'Submit' button at the bottom of the final review to submit your release for delivery.
+Once you click Submit, you'll see all of the details for the release one last time.
+When you're ready, click the Submit button at the bottom of the final review to submit your release for delivery.